ShoesForClues/eztask/README.md

   end) --To disconnect callback do render_callback:detach()

   --[[
-  NOTE: Invoking the signal will create a new thread each time.
-This may add overhead.
+  NOTE: Invoking the signal will create a new thread each time which may add overhead.
 If you do not wish to create a thread, pass a boolean as a second argument when attaching to the callback.
 Doing so will also prevent you from accessing the parent thread's libraries.
   ]]